What I Wish I’d Known Before My Phone Was Stolen

 There are so many things that can be easily accessed on our phone like emails and common shopping apps, normally our passwords are stored so that we don’t have to log in every time we open these apps.
 Change all of your passwords ASAP to help protect yourself!

 Has this ever happened to you?
-We want to hear your stories and what you wish you would have known.
+We want to hear your stories and advise on what you wish you would have known.

 Find My iPhone – https://itunes.apple.com/us/app/find-my-iphone/id376101648?mt=8